 Two Safaris per day.
 One in the evening and one in the morning.

 Yes, you are most welcome to just sit back and relax and enjoy the serenity of our campsite.

 Are you able to cater to special dietary needs?

-Yes this is possible.
+Yes, this is possible.
 We offer both local and western cuisine for our guests.
-The local cuisine is prepared with sensitivity that guests may not be able eat too much spice.
-For those with special dietary requirements, such as vegetarians, please contact us before your visit, so we can cater for your needs.
+The local cuisine is prepared with sensitivity, that guests may not be able to eat too much spice.
+For those with special dietary requirements, such as vegetarians, vegans and gluten free diets.
+Please contact us before your visit, so we can cater for your needs.

 What should I bring?

 Apart from your standard luggage make sure you bring some effective sunscreen, a hat, your shades and mosquito repellent.
 It is ideal if you could bring some khaki colored clothing and avoid the use of bright colors and white.